 - Major frame damage: $10,000+

 Don’t let medical and repair costs overwhelm you.
-If the accident wasn’t completely your fault, consulting with an auto accident attorney is in your best interest.
-You can reach a settlement with the other driver if you prove they are at fault.
+If the accident wasn’t completely your fault, consulting with an auto accident attorney is in your best interests.
+You can reach a settlement with the other driver if you can prove that he or she was at fault.

 Who’s at Fault?

-Sometimes being rear-ended, or hitting another car, can be prevented and sometimes not.
-The tailing driver, who hit the car in front of them, is usually the one found at fault.
+Sometimes rear-ending or hitting another car can be prevented and sometimes not.
+The driver who hit the car in front of him or her is usually the one found at fault.
 They caused the accident due to their action or failure to act.
-They did not pay attention as they should have or were impaired.
-They didn’t leave enough stopping distance between the two vehicles.
-They were speeding and couldn’t stop fast enough when needed.
-The driver’s negligence led to the rear-end collision.
+They did not pay enough attention, or they were otherwise impaired.
+This driver didn’t leave enough stopping distance between the two vehicles.
+They were speeding and couldn’t stop quickly enough when needed.
+Thus, this driver’s negligence led to the rear end collision.

-This are exceptions though.
-For example, a distracted driver brakes hard when they see a person is in the road ahead.
-Their late notice causes the driver following them to rear-end their car.
-The accident could be the hit car’s fault.
+There are exceptions though.
+For example, a distracted driver brakes hard when they see there is someone walking in the road in front of their car.
+This late notice causes the driver following them to rear-end their car.
+The accident could be the driver of the hit car’s fault.
 This is also true for reversing.
-If the hit car backs into another car, then they are at fault.
+If the hit car backs into another car, then that driver is at fault.

-Courts look at Negligence when trying to determine fault in a car accident.
-A driver is negligent if they fail to show reasonable care expected.
-All drivers have a duty to be safe on the road out there.
+Courts look at negligence when trying to determine fault in a car accident.
+All drivers have a duty to be safe on the road.
 If a person fails to perform this duty in any way, it is negligence.
 When determining fault, you must be able to prove that the other driver’s negligence was the cause of the accident.

 Two types of negligence exist, comparative and contributory.
 Not many states follow contributory negligence, which looks for fault in the driver who was hit.
-If they are at fault in any way then no money can be recovered in a lawsuit.
+If they are at fault in any way, then no money can be recovered in a lawsuit.
 On the other hand, comparative negligence allocates fault between drivers.
 It takes into account each driver’s responsibility.
 It also looks at the damages based on the negligence of both drivers.
-Liability is reduced if fault is found in the other driver.
+Liability is reduced if fault is found on the part of the other driver.

 Florida follows a comparative negligence system.
-This means a judge or jury assigns a percentage of fault to each driver.
+This means that a judge or a jury assigns a percentage of fault to each driver.
 They then allocate the damage award according to this percentage.

 Victims of rear-end collisions have the right to sue for property damage costs and compensation.
-If greatly injured, a driver may lose income and gain medical expenses.
+If seriously injured, a driver may lose income and gain medical expenses.
 There can be much pain and suffering involved.
 Permanent injuries or death may occur.
-When these things happen, a case can also be brought to court by a personal injury lawyer.
-The courts will determine driver fault and award a settlement to the victim.
-Monies are received in a lump sum or in a series of smaller payments.
+When these things happen, a case can be brought to court by a personal injury lawyer.
+The court will determine which driver was at fault and award a settlement to the victim.
+The settlement will be received in a lump sum or in a series of smaller payments.
 Here are some average settlement amounts: